World Sailing: Equipment

 Common categories of equipment include the following: dinghies, multihulls, keelboats, sailing yacht, windsurfers, kiteboarding and radio-controlled sailboats.
-Within these categories normally specific class or rating system are used.
+Within these categories, normally specific class or rating systems are used.

 Gender

 The Olympic Games included Women’s Classes of Sailing at the games of 1988.
 That was the same year that Olympic Boardsailing was added, for men only.
 The Barcelona Games of 1992 included Women’s Olympic Boardsailing at the Olympic Sailing Regatta on the Med Sea.
 The University Games of 1999 was the first Olympic Games that began with Women’s Olympic Classes and Men’s Olympic Classes from the inclusion of the Sport of Sailing.
 This Olympic Games Sailing regatta was from Palma de Mallorca, ESP.
 University Games are IOC sanctioned.
 These Games include students currently enrolled in full time studies that year, who also have Olympic Class status.

 Sometimes the significance of women’s classes are understated as less important, because they let some women on men’s boats before the official inclusion.
-This focus tends to mixed events before acknowledging women specific classes.
+This focus tends to mixed events before acknowledging women-specific classes.
 For the 2016 Olympics, compulsory mixed gender in the event was added for the first time.

 Sailor categories

-In addition the following categories are sometimes applied to events:
+In addition, the following categories are sometimes applied to events: